Fatima Grimm: Life and work

 From April 1999, Grimm was an honorary member of the advisory board of the ZMD.
 In addition, she and her husband Abdul Karim sat on the board of the German Muslim League eV Hamburg, and was a member of the Liberal Islamic Federation.

 Grimm came to prominence because of a lecture that she gave for the first time in 1975, which was published in 1995 under the title The Education of Our Children from IZM.
-This "controversial publication of Fatima Grimm" is characterized as a lack of Islamic education, which is causing the growth of children as a "mass of half-educated nationalists, communists or humanists."
+This "controversial publication of Fatima Grimm" claims, that a lack of Islamic education leading children to becoming a "mass of half-educated nationalists, communists or humanists."

-Khadija Katja Wöhler-Khalfallah quotes Grimm in an essay on woman and family life in Islam written by her with Aisha Lemu as an example of fundamentalist, anti-secular and jihadist polemics: " [...]
+Khadija Katja Wöhler-Khalfallah characterizes Grimm as an example of fundamentalist, anti-secular and jihadist polemic, quoting an essay about woman and family life in Islam written by Grimm and Aisha Lemun: " [...]
 This effort (jihad), can presently be carried out both with the sword and with the feather, with the blade as with a scalpel, or even with a sewing machine or a wooden spoon.
 Jihad is a struggle against all forces who attack Islam from within and without.
 Whether these attacks aim to mock Islam to weaken its traditions and customs or to undermine his political power, they must in any case be taken very seriously, because they seek to destroy the roots of our heritage."

-The Constitutional Protection Report 2010 of the Baden-Württemberg State Office for State Protection noted that in one written by Grimm and published by IZM, it advocated the reintroduction of the Hadd punishments.
+The Constitutional Protection Report 2010 of the Baden-Württemberg State Office for State Protection noted that in essay one written by Grimm and published by IZM, it advocated the reintroduction of the Hadd punishments.

-Grimm had a daughter, deceased in childhood, and a son from her first marriage, and three stepchildren from her second marriage.
+Grimm had a daughter, which died during childhood, and a son from her first marriage; and three stepchildren from her second marriage.
 She died on the evening of 6 May 2013 following a long illness in Hamburg.